microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 ## Virtualization and Incrementality

-Existing Fluid DDSs generally assume that their documents will fit in entirety on each client's machine.
+Existing Fluid DDSs generally assume that their documents will fit entirely on each client's machine.
 SharedTree does not make this assumption and therefore requires additional architecture, namely, the ability to page in `virtualized` portions of the document and upload portions of the document `incrementally`.
 In this way, only some subset of the document that the client wishes to inspect and which fits in its memory need be available at any point in time.
 This subset might change as the client inspects different parts of the tree; old data which it no longer cares about is paged out necessarily as it pages in new data.
 The region of the tree that the client is holding in its memory is called its `partial checkout`.

-> As presented above, the maximum size of a partial checkout is limited by a client machine's random access memory, but an optimization might expand that size to the amount of _disk_ space available to a client by using indexedDB to cache tree data.
+> As presented above, the maximum size of a partial checkout is limited by a client machine's random access memory, but an optimization might expand that size to the amount of _disk_ space available to a client by using an on-disk cache (e.g. indexDB).
 But even with this orders-of-magnitude increase in available local space, it doesn't fundamentally change the approach for virtualization because a document might fit neither in a client's memory _nor_ disk, either because the document is impressively huge or [the disk is already pretty full](https://www.digitaltrends.com/gaming/why-are-video-games-so-big/).

 Allowing for partial checkouts of the tree has implications on the layout of the storage data.
 For example, item 6 in the list above might not be necessary if the full tree was always available to a client, but for a client with only a partial checkout, it must be able to access data for only the portion of the tree that it knows and cares about.
 Likewise, it must be able to update parts of the tree incrementally to minimize writes.